syzygy1/tb/README.md

 Note: The programs rtbgen, rtbgenp, rtbver and rtbverp require access to WDL tablebase files for "subtables".
-These should be present in the directory $RTBWDIR.
+These should be present in directories/folders listed in the **$RTPATH** environment variable.
 The program tbcheck only looks in the current working directory.

 ### Scripts

-The somewhat primitive perl script src/run.pl can be used for generating and verifying all or part of the tables.
-Make sure the location of rtbgen, rtbgenp, rtbver and rtbverp is in your $PATH variable.
+The perl script src/run.pl or the python script src/run.py can be used for generating and verifying all or part of the tables.
+Make sure the location of rtbgen, rtbgenp, rtbver and rtbverp is in your $PATH environment variable.

-**Usage:** `run.pl --generate`
+**Usage:** `run.pl --generate` (or `run.py --generate`)

 **Options:**
 --threads n  (or -t n)